Table of Contents

 Ashwagandha the Acne-Slayer

 So … Ashwagandha.
 This stuff is crazy potent which take your infected pores to task.
 Ashwagandha's superpower, when ingested as a supplement, has the generalized effect of smoothing out the terrain of your face’s ongoing battle with acne.

 Happily (and none too surprisingly), ashwagandha in its powdered supplement form makes for a perfect facial compound, clearing blackheads and giving the skin clarity and a firm, glowing tone.
 Simply mix a quantity of the ashwagandha supplement powder with honey (preferably produced by bees in your local geography) or lime juice.

 Mix to a consistency that will cling to the affected areas like … well, like mud.
 Let the ashwagandha poultice affix itself to your enflamed face for 15 - 20 minutes.
 Give the treatment a week or two to begin showing results.
 Remember, ashwagandha didn’t come out of a beaker, it sprang from the earth itself.
 Like you and your acne.

 You and Ashwagandha: a Beautiful Friendship

-This cortisol (stress) reducing shrub not only de-stresses your skin; its active antimicrobials battle the bad guys whose invasive habits infect your pores in the first place, while at the same time calming the redness and swelling of the hormonal battle for your face.
+This cortisol (stress) reducing shrub not only de-stresses your skin; its active battle the bad guys whose invasive habits infect your pores in the first place, while at the same time calming the redness and swelling of the hormonal battle for your face.

 Yeah, okay — "nature provides".
 But you gotta wonder.
 At least we gotta wonder.
 Those nice stone-age people with their animal hides, fashionable mastodon-skin ankle booties, and aerodynamically-challenged spears?
 They didn’t bother wondering.
 They just figured out what worked and went with it, to our increasing benefit today.